garrandall/popular-music-data/tracks/peek-a-boo-lil-yachty-migos.md

 My new bitch yellow
 She blow that dick like a cello
 Fuck it, then send that bitch home on the metro
-Ooh, young nigga fly like a pigeon
+Oh, young nigga fly like a pigeon
 Versace frames, they be hidin' my vision
 Make sure all my niggas eat, that's the mission Emotion, I'ma go get it, go get it, I got it